 Get to the Front Page of Google

-The above tips can guide your path to a successful search engine ranking, particularly if you’re just getting started in content marketing and SEO.
+The above tips can guide your path to a successful SEO strategy, particularly if you’re just getting started in content marketing and SEO.
 These tips can only take you so far, however.